Business Banking

 • Day 120: Your stock is sold out.
 You make 4x margins on your products, so you've made $400,000 in sales and a gross profit of $280,000 ($100,000 to purchase inventory and $20,000 in marketing costs).

-Now, for businesses with proven sales and product-market fit, the return on inventory can be enormous — $280,000 profit in this example. if you're buying $100,000 of inventory, you'll be down $100,000 in cash.
+Now, for businesses with proven sales and product-market fit, the return on inventory can be enormous — $280,000 profit in this example.
+But if you're buying $100,000 of inventory, you'll be down $100,000 in cash.
 It could be months before you start recouping that outlay.
-Like many brands, you would get stuck in short-term cycles and be forced to focus on your next inventory order — not on your growth.
+Like many brands, it's easy to get stuck in short-term cycles and be forced to focus on your next inventory order — not on your growth.

-In this article, we explore how to solve these inventory problems with revenue-based financing, from how it works to knowing when to take it.
+In this article, we explore how to solve these inventory problems with revenue-based financing; from how inventory financing works to knowing when to take it.

 What is inventory financing?